This article is a comparison of linseed and tung oils:

 3. Odies Oil (Universal Finish)

-Odies Oil (the Universal Finish) is another oil I tested in the video.
+Odies Oil (the Universal Finish) is another oil I tested.

 I suspect this to be a linseed-based finish.
 The ingredients are listed as: lubricating oil, drying oil, natural waxes; essential oil.